-What is 'other foreign income'?
+What is other foreign income?

-'Other foreign income' is foreign income that does not fit into either of the other classes of income.
-It includes income from commercial activities, salary or wages and most pensions.
+Other foreign income is foreign income that does not fit into either of the other classes of income.
+It includes income from commercial activities and salary or wages that are not exempt.

 STEP 5: Work out your net income for each class of foreign income